 For the absolutely best grilled shrimp, you'll want to follow our tips: marinate them briefly in a mixture of salt, sugar, and baking soda, thread them closely together on a skewer, let them air dry in the fridge for a little bit, oil them up thoroughly, then cook them fast and hot.
 The salt helps the shrimp retain moisture, the baking soda keeps them snappy, the sugar helps with browning, threading them on skewers makes them easy to flip and keeps them from overcooking, and the brief air drying means their surfaces will brown very quickly on the hot grill grates.

-To get you started, we’ve put together seven of our favorite grilled shrimp recipes, from a simple preparation with garlic and lemon to a version topped with sriracha mayo and stuffed into steamed buns.
+To get you started, we’ve put together eight of recipes with grilled shrimp, from a simple preparation with garlic and lemon to a version topped with sriracha mayo and stuffed into steamed buns.
 There are, of course, other ways to grill shrimp—shell-on, say, or with a simple marinade and no air-drying step—and while they won't produce shrimp that are quite as snappy or charred, they'll be plenty tasty.

 With these delectable recipes on hand, you'll be turning out grilled shrimp like a pro all summer long.